microsoft/azure-iot-developer-kit/docs/_docs/03-faq.md

 This is due to IoT Hub only allows [one free hub per Azure subscription](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal){:target="_blank"}.
 In this case, you may select the existing IoT Hub instead of trying to create a new one.

 ## Development

+### VS Code cannot find Arduino IDE

+Occasionally, when you launch VS Code, you will be prompted with error that cannot find Arduino IDE or related board package.

+To solve it, close VS Code, launch Arduino IDE once and VS Code should locate Arduino IDE path correctly.

 ### Terminal text misaligned in VS Code.